Costa Latsos started his vocal studies in Sydney, Australia under the tutelage of tenor Reginald Byers prior to moving to Italy in 2006.

 He made his operatic debut in Australia in Les Contes d’Hoffmann followed by La Boheme (directed by Christa Leahmann), Don Giovanni (dir. by Ghillian Sullivan) and continued to perform in The Merry Widow and the Greek opera, The Masterbuilder (dir. by Konstantin Koukias).

-Since moving to Europe he has sung and worked with Grace Bumbry, David L. Jones, Janet Williams, Richard Bonynge, John Norris, Laura Bulian and Phil Pratt.
-He has participated in many concerts around Italy, Australia, Russia and Germany and masterclasses with LTL Opera Studio at Teatro Giglio, Lucca; Giovanna Lomazzi (AsLiCo); Alberto Paloscia (Teatro Goldoni, Livorno), Enrico Stinchelli and Maestro Marco Zambelli.
+Since moving to Europe he has sung and worked with Grace Bumbry, David L. Jones, Janet Williams, Richard Bonynge, John Norris, Laura Bulian, Phil Pratt, Michael Smallwood and Dale Fundling.
+He has participated in many concerts around Australia, Germany, Italy and Russia and masterclasses with LTL Opera Studio at Teatro Giglio, Lucca; Giovanna Lomazzi (AsLiCo); Alberto Paloscia (Teatro Goldoni, Livorno), Enrico Stinchelli and Maestro Marco Zambelli.

-Since being in Europe he has been engaged in minor and principal roles in Don Giovanni, L’Elisir d’Amore, Rigoletto, La Boheme, Tosca, Il Trovatore, La Traviata, Viva la Mamma, The Merry Widow, Werther, Die Fledermaus, Pagliacci and Carmen.
+Since moving to Europe, Costa has performed in Don Giovanni, Die Zauberfloete, L’Elisir d’Amore, Anna Bolena, Viva la Mamma, Madama Butterfly, La Boheme, Tosca, Il Trovatore, Rigoletto, La Traviata, Das Land des Laechelns, The Merry Widow, Die Fledermaus, Pagliacci, Werther, Les Contes d’Hoffmann and Carmen.

-Since moving to Berlin in 2016 Costa has been engaged in many projects in and around Europe including being asked to participate in the Education branch of the Berlin Philharmonie under the musical direction of Sir Simon Rattle; revisting Rodolfo in La Boheme with The Berlin Opera Group, Teatro Govi in Genova, Italy and The Black Cat Opera in Guildford, England; debuting Werther in Crema, Italy; performing the solo male parts in Carmina Burana and returning to Bodensee as Alfred Die Fledermaus.”>Since moving to Berlin in 2016 Costa has been engaged in many projects in and around Europe including being asked to participate in the Education branch of the Berlin Philharmonie under the musical direction of Sir Simon Rattle; revisting Rodolfo in La Boheme with The Berlin Opera Group, Teatro Govi in Genova, Italy and The Black Cat Opera in Guildford, England; debuting Werther in Crema, Italy; performing the solo male parts in Carmina Burana and returning to Bodensee as Alfred in Die Fledermaus.
+Costa moved to Berlin in 2016 and has been engaged in many projects in and around Europe including being asked to participate in the Education branch of the Berlin Philharmonie under the musical direction of Sir Simon Rattle; revisting Rodolfo in La Boheme with The Berlin Opera Group, Teatro Govi in Genova, Italy and The Black Cat Opera in Guildford, England; debuting Werther in Crema, Italy; performing the solo male parts in Carmina Burana and returning to Bodensee as Alfred in Die Fledermaus, Don Jose in Carmen and Hoffmann in Les contes d’Hoffmann.
 In 2017 he worked for Landesbühnen Sachsen in Philemon und Baucis by Haydn and jumped in for the company as Alfredo in La Traviata.
 Later that year he was engaged by Oper Halle to sing Percy in Anna Bolena and Pirelli in Sweeny Todd.
-Continuing to build a reputation in Germany during the 18/19 Season he debuted as Pinkerton in Madama Butterfly for Stadttheater Bremerhaven, sung the tenor solo parts in Viva Verdi for Theater Hagen and sung Cavaradossi in Tosca for Theater Osnabrück and Heurtal in Guercoeur.
+Continuing to build a reputation in Germany he debuted as Pinkerton in Madama Butterfly for Stadttheater Bremerhaven, sung the tenor solo parts in Viva Verdi for Theater Hagen and sung Cavaradossi in Tosca for Theater Osnabrück and Heurtal in Guercoeur.

 Costa has also created and performed a one man comedy show based on the life of Mario Lanza in Sydney, Berlin and with SilverSea Cruises called Mario Lasagna: Be My Love, which he plans to continue to tour around the world.